jbradfield2-718/Conway-s-Game-of-Life-VBA/README.md

 Simple Conway's Game of Life in VBA
 ========================

-Practice to help learn VBA.
+Practice to help improve skills using VBA.

 Macro currently run's Conway's game of Life on 52 x 40 array.
 Game board 'wraps' around edges so cells at edges are adjacent to